 This year, the Japanese economy grew one percent in the first quarter and then declined to 0.9% in the second.
 (Source: Trading Economics web site, last accessed October 4, 2013.)
 Albeit a generalization, if quantitative easing and low interest rates were working, the Japanese economy would not be suffering like it is.

 Which investments made money for the investors in the Japanese economy during its post-boom era?
-To say the very least, just don’t count … Read More
+To say the very least, just don’t count on … Read More

 At the very core, this U.S. government shutdown means that about one million federal employees will be told to go home without pay.
 Non-essential services will be stopped until further notice.
 This will be mainly due to a lack of funds.
 (Source: Committee for a Responsible Federal Budget, September 24, 2013.)
 National parks will be closed; museums will be shut along with many other services.